Topological feature selection for time series data: Applications

 To assess the robustness of our analysis with respect to changes in window length, we compared the sets of neurons with sample mean score greater than $10^{-3}$ across window lengths $L = 8, 9, 10, 11, 12$.
 See \cref{table:jaccard}.
-The Jaccard index, defined to be the ratio of the cardinality of the intersection of two sets to the cardinality of their union, shows a high degree of overlap, suggesting that the results of this analysis are not particularly sensitive to modest variations in window length.
+The Jaccard index, defined to be the ratio of the cardinality of the intersection of two sets to the cardinality of their union, shows overlap across window lengths, suggesting that the results of this analysis are not particularly sensitive to modest variations in window length.

+We note that while the neurons identified by our method appear active in the heatmap of Figure~\ref{fig:neuron_heatmap}, activity level and contribution to coordinated dynamics are distinct:\ the heatmap captures the amplitude and timing of individual neuronal responses, whereas the loop structure in Figure~\ref{fig:neuron_pds} reflects the geometry of the collective neural trajectory.